Mike Belkin: 1964

-In 1964, Belkin played Wimbledon Championship for the first time, and fared well given his lack of experience on grass.
-He defeated Claude de Gronckel in the first round, and Cliff Drysdale in the second, both in four sets, before falling to Bob Hewitt in the third, in straight sets.
+In 1964, Belkin played at the Wimbledon Championship for the first time, and fared well given his lack of experience on grass.
+He defeated Claude De Gronckel in the first round, and Cliff Drysdale in the second, both in four sets, before falling to Bob Hewitt in the third, in straight sets.
 At the 1964 U.S. Championships later that summer, Belkin defeated Rodney Susman in the first round before falling to Cliff Richey in the second in five sets.